rohunkulshrestha/cse15l-lab-reports/lab-report-5-week-10.md

  ![image](bash.PNG)

 Now whenever I ran the `bash script.sh` command it would copy all the contents of the produced outputs into a text file named *results* along with the name of the tests.
-Then, I returned back to the terminal and ran
+Then, I returned back to the terminal and ran:

 > diff markdown-parse/results.txt markdown-parse-main/results.txt